apache/gravitino/docs/getting-started.md

    - Guidelines for accessing Gravitino externally when deployed on AWS, including necessary configurations and considerations.

 10. **Next Steps and Conclusion:**
-    - Concluding thoughts, summarizing key points, and suggesting next steps for users who have completed the setup.
+    - Concluding thoughts and suggesting next steps for users who have completed the setup.

 ## Getting started on Amazon Web Services

 To begin using Gravitino on AWS, follow these steps:

 1. In the AWS console, launch a new instance.
 Select `Ubuntu` as the operating system and `t2.xlarge` as the instance type.
 Create a key pair named *Gravitino.pem* for SSH access and download it.
 Allow HTTP and HTTPS traffic, if you want to connect to the instance remotely.
 Set the Elastic Block Store storage to 20GiB.
-Leave all other settings as their defaults.
+Leave all other settings at their defaults.
 Other operating systems and instance types may work, but they have yet to be fully tested.

 2. Start the instance and connect to it via SSH using the downloaded .pem file: